godlesscherry/intraday-risk-manager/README.md

 - **Web Interface**: Provides a user-friendly web interface to interact with the application.
 - **REST API**: Exposes REST endpoints to fetch trading data and risk management violations.
 - **Periodic Updates**: Fetches data at regular intervals to keep the application up-to-date.
+- **Summary Dashboard**: Displays a summary including estimated charges and fees, total traded value, and total trades count.
+- **Rules Followed**: Displays the rules followed by the trader(un-violated rules).

 ## Setup Instructions